 An Interdisciplinary Approach to Addiction Policy

 Are you passionate about making a difference in the addiction policy field?
-Are you eager to be a leader in crafting effective policies to transform communities?
+Are you eager to be a leader in crafting effective policies that transform communities?

 The Master of Science in Addiction Policy & Practice at Georgetown University is designed to equip you with the knowledge, skills, and expertise to address one of society’s most pressing public health challenges.
-The M.S. in Addiction Policy & Practice program trains leaders in the addiction policy advocacy field by providing students with a comprehensive understanding of addiction, including public health and criminal justice policy, basic science, and evidence-based prevention, treatment and recovery.
+We train leaders in the addiction policy field by providing students with a comprehensive understanding of addiction, including public health and criminal justice policy, basic science, and evidence-based prevention, treatment and recovery.

 Application Deadlines